 It was only a matter of time right?
 Soon after the Nexus Player was released, Chainfire had working root on it (probably just for proof of concept), and now, thanks to developer dhacker29 (famous for keeping Motorola devices alive and functioning) we have a working custom recovery for the premier Android TV player.

-MultiRom use to be a root tweak that was at the front of everyone minds, but as of late it hasn’t received much traction.
+MultiRom used to be a root tweak that was at the top of everyone’s mind, but as of late, it hasn’t been receiving much traction.
 The last major phones that were supported were the Nexus 5, HTC One M8, and the Galaxy S4.
-With this latest update the tweak that allows you to run multiple ROMs on your devices simultaneously gains support for our favorite whale; Shamu.
+However, with this latest update, the tweak that allows you to run multiple ROMs is getting a breath of new life thanks to its added support for our favorite whale, Shamu.

 About two months ago, we were greeted with XPOSED support for Android devices running Lollipop 5.0.x — albeit a very alpha build.
 XPOSED gives users the ability to download modules that grant extra features to their devices that normally you’d have to have a ROM for.
 XPOSED creator Rovo89 previously said that this new version wouldn’t work with Android 5.1+, but thanks to an XDA developer, we now have a working build for Android 5.1.

 Usually we have to wait until after a phone is released, it could be months (Moto! ಠ_ಠ) or it could be day one (Nexus praise!), but eventually it seems like the majority of Android phones (especially popular ones), get rooted.
 The process to achieve root though, could be daunting, that’s where Chainfire comes in.